sparkfun/SparkFun_RTK_Firmware/docs/configure_with_serial.md

 **Don't See 'USB Serial Device'?** The first time a u-blox module is connected to a computer you may need to adjust the COM driver.
 Check out our section on <a href="https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox#install-drivers">"How to Install u-blox Drivers"</a> for help with the installation.

-Configuring the RTK Facet can be done over the *USB-Serial CH340* COM port via serial text menu.
+Configuring the RTK device is done over the *USB-Serial CH340* COM port via serial text menu.
 Various debug messages are printed to this port at 115200bps and a serial menu can be opened to configure advanced settings.

-Configuring the ZED-F9P can be configured over the *USB Serial Device* port using [u-center](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox/all).
+Configuring the ZED-F9P is done over the *USB Serial Device* port using [u-center](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox/all).
 It’s not necessary in normal operation but is handy for tailoring the receiver to specific applications.
 As an added perk, the ZED-F9P can be detected automatically by some mobile phones and tablets.
 If desired, the receiver can be directly connected to a compatible phone or tablet removing the need for a Bluetooth connection.

 Open a terminal window at 115200bps; you should see various status messages every second.
 Press any key to open the configuration menu.
 Not sure how to use a terminal?
 Checkout our [Serial Terminal Basics](https://learn.sparkfun.com/tutorials/terminal-basics) tutorial.